 Body Language is Key

 Think about what your non-verbal communication is giving away to the interviewer.
-Don't fidgit!
+Don't fidget!
 Keep your legs still, avoid picking at your clothes or twiddling a pen and smile!
-Smiling will relax you and if you combine this with natural expressions and animated hand gestures, you will come across as more engaging that a wooden or jittery candidate.
+Smiling will relax you and if you combine this with natural expressions and animated hand gestures, you will come across as more engaging than a wooden or jittery candidate.
 Practise in front of a mirror, practise with a friend or even video yourself prior to the interview.
 Yes, you will probably feel a bit daft, but I promise you this will help.

 You're amazing!
 The interviewer and company have already selected you above other candidates and they want to find out more about you…the real you.
 Just be yourself.
 People buy people above all else, so make sure you show them how fabulous the real you is.